dushyantkhosla/cli-4-ds/tutorials/IPYNBs/08_awk.md

 > *The AWK language is a **data-driven scripting language** consisting of a set of actions to be taken against streams of textual data – either run directly on files or used as part of a pipeline – for purposes of extracting or transforming text.*

-And quoting Alfred V., one of the creators of the language (the A in $awk$)
+And quoting Alfred V., one of the creators of the language (the A in `awk`)

 > *"**AWK** is a language for processing text files.
 A file is treated as a sequence of records, and by default each line is a record.
 Each line is broken up into a sequence of fields, so we can think of the first word in a line as the first field, the second word as the second field, and so on.
 An AWK program is a sequence of pattern-action statements.
 AWK reads the input a line at a time.
 A line is scanned for each pattern in the program, and for each pattern that matches, the associated action is executed."*